 What better way to show exactly what goes into making a piece than to literally show what goes into making it?
-When done well, time-lapses can be mesmerising.
+When done well, time-lapses can be mesmerising and highly shareable.
 For example, check out this time-lapse of watercolour artist Agnes-Cecile in this post by Ben Renschen for Society6.

 25. Create a free resource for your community

 Think about something your dream customer would truly value and enjoy.
 For example, if you’re a wedding calligrapher, you could create a beautiful wedding planning checklist or a printable ‘save the date’ card.
 Lifestyle blog Designlovefest also does a great job of this with their weekly ‘Dress your tech’ series of free desktop wallpapers.

 26. Share a sneak peek of an upcoming project

 This is a simple idea but one that can go a long way in relationship-building.
 Sharing a sneak peek of something that's not finished or launched yet requires a bit of vulnerability and demonstrates trust in your community, which can help to build loyalty and goodwill.